Bhagath Manuel

-Bhagath Manuel is an Indian actor who acts in Malayalam films.
+Bhagath Manuel (born 30 November 1986) an Indian actor who acts in Malayalam films.
 He debuted in the 2010 film Malarvaadi Arts Club, directed by Vineeth Sreenivasan.

 Personal life

 Bhagath Manuel was born on 30 November 1986 in Muvattupuzha, Kerala, India.
 He attended St Sebastian Higher School Secondary in Anicadu and graduated from H. M. Training College in Muvattupuzha.

-He and his wife, Daliya, have a son who was born on 3 January 2017.
+He and his wife, Daliya, have a son who was born on 2 January 2013.
 The couple later divorced.

-He married Shelin Cherin on 20 September 2019.
+He married Shelin Cherian on 20 September 2019.